rodrigoaasm/dojot-microservice-sdk-js/lib/configManager/README.md

 - It should exists
 - It should not be empty
 - It should be named `default.conf`
-- It should be in a directory named `config` in the project root
+- It should be in a directory named `config` in the project root (you can change the location, but it is recommended to not do so to maintain a standard).
 - It accepts types for variables
 - It accepts comments too